-- In the opinion of the PMOC, the on-time and under budget substantial completion of the tunnel contract represents a major accomplishment for the project. - In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: SFMTA reported that as of March 31, 2015 the third version of the updated schedule for the 1300 Contract shows a six month delay in the completion date.
+- In the opinion of the PMOC, the on-time and under budget final completion of the tunnel contract represents a major accomplishment for the project. - In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: SFMTA reported that as of April 30, 2015 the third version of the updated schedule for the 1300 Contract shows a six month delay in the completion date.
 Such a delay would leave only four months between the completion of the stations work and the Revenue Service Date.
-SFMTA reports that the updated schedule still has not been accepted.
-In the opinion of the PMOC, SFMTA should urgently work to develop an acceptable updated schedule based on the accepted contractor baseline schedule and incorporate it into the Program Master Schedule. - In the opinion of the PMOC, the earned value performance of the project in March suggests that the project is falling further behind schedule. - In the opinion of the PMOC, SFMTA should urgently confirm whether any float is available in the schedule and prepare a plan for recovering the accumulated delays.
-In the opinion of the PMOC, the CSP management team has not yet given the problem of accumulated delays to the station contract the necessary attention to identify possible measures to recover the delay or mitigate the impact of the delay on the scheduled Revenue Service Date.
+SFMTA reports that the updated schedule still has not been accepted, although the most recent schedule update represents an improvement over other updates delivered by the 1300 contractor.
+In the opinion of the PMOC, SFMTA should urgently work to develop an acceptable updated schedule based on the accepted contractor baseline schedule and incorporate it into the Program Master Schedule. - In the opinion of the PMOC, the planned and earned value calculations being reported for the CSP should be carefully reviewed by SFMTA for accuracy, as the reported values for the month of April appear illogical. - In the opinion of the PMOC, SFMTA should urgently confirm whether any float is available in the schedule and prepare a plan for recovering the accumulated delays.
+In the opinion of the PMOC, the CSP management team has not yet identified effective measures to recover the accumulated project delays or mitigate the impact of the delay on the scheduled Revenue Service Date.
 The PMOC will arrange for schedule recovery workshops to be conducted in the coming weeks, including the appropriate SFMTA CSP project management staff members.
-Once schedule recovery strategies are identified, the implementation of the strategies and the effectiveness of the strategies in recovering the delays should be carefully monitored over the coming months. - In the opinion of the PMOC, the total contingency, including unallocated contingency and less identified trends of 9.8% of the potential remaining spending, is sufficient to provide reasonable assurance of on-budget completion of the project.
-The available contingency is above the recommended minimum of \$60 million. - The PMOC notes that the trend log for the 1300 Contract does not allow tracking of contract changes that will be paid outside of the CSP program separate from changes that will be covered by the program budget.
-Although the trend log includes notes as to the funding sources for each change, the PMOC suggests that the ability to do separate tracking of program costs would be useful to both SFMTA and FTA.
+Once schedule recovery strategies are identified, the implementation of the strategies and the effectiveness of the strategies in recovering the delays should be carefully monitored over the coming months.